kusumaadhimaya/myportofolio/README.md

 ### AI Disclosure

-I used AI as a guide to help me implement the features I wanted and to better understand the code and concepts involved.
+I used AI (ChatGPT) as a guide to help me implement the features I wanted and to better understand the code and concepts involved.